 This is a Sign of Growth and Progress

 It’s easy to think that your child’s growing independence from you is an indicator that you’re not wanted.
-After all, when they were tiny, they depended on you for each and every little thing.
+After all, when they were tiny, they depended on you for every little thing.
 Of course, they did!
-Babies are tiny, helpless creatures who can’t survive without momma!
+Babies are tiny, helpless creatures who can’t survive without their momma!

 As they grow, their desire to pursue their own activities with other people is a sign that they’re developing as an individual.
 It means they have a sense of their own identity, and they feel more confident in their ability to tackle the world on their own.
 Since that’s the ultimate goal of parenting, you should feel proud!
 Their growing independence means you’re doing your job as a mom!

 Toughing Out a Bad Marriage Can Ruin Your Children